William R. Furlong

-William Rea Furlong (May 26, 1881 - June 2, 1976) was United States Navy Rear admiral during World War II, who served as the Chief of Naval Ordnance from 1937 to 1941.
-After Japanese Attack on Pearl Harbor, Furlong was tasked with the salvaging and repairing of the sunken U.S. ships.
+William Rea Furlong (May 26, 1881 - June 2, 1976) was a United States Navy rear admiral during World War II, who served as the Chief of Naval Ordnance from 1937 to 1941.
+After the Japanese attack on Pearl Harbor, Furlong was tasked with the salvaging and repairing of the sunken U.S. ships.

 Early years

 William Rea Furlong was born on May 26, 1881, in the town of Allenport, Pennsylvania, as a son of William Allen Furlong and Ethel Grant Furlong.
 Furlong attended the Normal School in California, Pennsylvania, where he earned his teaching degree.
 He subsequently worked as a teacher for almost two years.
 In 1901, he was recommended for the United States Naval Academy at Annapolis, Maryland.
 Furlong graduated in 1905 with the rank of ensign and was assigned to the armored cruiser until 1909.